-There are many different types of CPD activities that can be undertaken, such as:
+Many different types of CPD activities can be undertaken, such as:

 Organisations should provide opportunities for employees to undertake CPD activities relevant to their roles and benefit their professional development.
 Employees should be encouraged to identify CPD activities to help them meet their goals and improve their performance.